ITS Security Policy 107 - Anti-Malware

 Tags security

-CCC’s Defense in Depth strategy seeks to prevent the intrusion and activation of malicious software, commonly referred to as “malware”.
-There are various types of malware and prevention may require different techniques and technologies.
-This policy seeks to protect the college, students, faculty, and staff from the adverse impact of malware infection.
+Clackamas Community College employs a Defense in Depth strategy to prevent the intrusion and activation of malicious software (malware).
+Malware can take various forms, requiring different prevention techniques and technologies.
+This policy ensures the protection of the college, students, faculty, and staff from the adverse effects of malware infection.

-All Clackamas Community College (CCC) Information Technology Services (ITS) resources potentially vulnerable to viruses or other malware, whether managed by employees or third parties, shall be protected by approved software.
+All Clackamas Community College Information Technology Services (ITS) resources that are potentially vulnerable to viruses or other malware, whether managed by employees or third parties, must be protected by approved anti-malware software.

 Policy